Tips to prepare your dog for fireworks

 Do Not punish or scold him for his fear reaction.

 Your dog may be acting strangely or trying to access places he is not usually allowed.
-This is due to fear, so it is essential that you do not punish him for out of character behaviour.
+This is due to fear, so you mustn’t punish him for out-of-character behaviour.

 General firework safety

-If you are purchasing fireworks, please follow the firework code and make sure they are stored in a robust and secure box and well out of the reach of dogs.
+If you are purchasing fireworks, please follow the firework code and ensure they are stored in a robust and secure box and well out of the reach of dogs.